Looking for a healthy Chinese eggplant recipe that's not swimming in grease? The secret is to steam the eggplant instead of deep frying it.

 - Turn the heat down to medium and add the garlic.
 Stir continuously until the garlic begins to change color.
 Be careful not to burn the garlic.

-- If you're using ground pork, add it now.
+- Add ground pork.
 Use your spatula to break up the pork as it browns.
 Turn up the heat if needed.

 - Once the pork is browned, add scallions and give it a quick toss.